GIXLabs/rccars/README.md

 # Instructions for building the RC car

-1. Ensure you have all the components with you.
-Once you have confirmed that you have all the components, you want to first start soldering all the components to the proper board.
+1. Ensure you have all the soldered components with you.
+Once you have confirmed that you have all the components you can go on to step 2.

+**IF** you want to solder gather all the components and look at an example to ensure the components are properly placed:
    - The arduino nano and the 9v battery connector to the **brain board**
    - The servo motor driver to the **motor board**
    - The bluetooth module, resistors, and capacitor to the **bluetooth board**

-2. Once all the components are soldered, you want to stack the **motor board** on top of the **brain board**.
+2. You want to stack the **motor board** on top of the **brain board**.
 To indicate it's stacked properly, ensure that the rounded corners of the board are aligned.

 3. Connect the **2 servos** to the servo motor driver.
 When connecting the servo to the motor driver make sure that the left servo is connected to motor B of the motor driver, and the right is connected to motor A of the motor driver.